tliron/kubernetes-registry-spooler/README.md

 `.tar.gz` extension.
 Note that in our example the `.tar` extension before the `.gz` is misleading, because our layer is just a raw text file, not an actual tarball.

-We can untar that one layer and unzip it in one line:
+We can untar that one layer and unzip it in one line, like so:

     scripts/pull hello mynamespace | tar --extract --to-stdout *.gz | gunzip